enjoykcc456/covid-19/README.md

 ### Image Data Exploring
-Here, we do the preparation of data for training by getting on those are labeled as 'Normal' or 'Pnemonia + COVID-19'.
+Here, we do the preparation of data for training by getting only those are labeled as 'Normal' or 'Pnemonia + COVID-19'.
 Based on previous analysis, we know that there are only 58 images labeled as 'Pnemonia + COVID-19'.
-Hence, we will be taking almost equivalent amount of 'Normal' image to avoid data imbalance.
-Lastly, we create a new attribute 'target' to categorize 'Normal' as negative and 'Pnemonia + COVID-19' as positive.
+Hence, we will be taking almost equivalent amount of 'Normal' images to avoid data imbalance.
+Lastly, we create a new attribute 'target' to categorize 'Normal' as negative (0) and 'Pnemonia + COVID-19' as positive (1).
 ```markdown
 # get the final train data with only entries labeled as 'Normal' or 'Pnemonia + COVID-19'
 normal_train_data = train_data[(train_data['Label'] == 'Normal')]